liuny05/aweight/README.md

 # aweight
 source codes of www.aweight.cn

-The manage part are not uploaded for secure reason.
+The administration module are not uploaded for secure reason.